Stearic Acid Overview

 Stearic acid is commercially produced from fatty acids by saponification with water at a high temperature and pressure, leading to the hydrolysis of triglycerides.
-The resulting product then distilled to remove the water.
-Stearic acid produced usually consist some palmitic acid as well, further purification can be done to get a high purity product.
+The resulting product is then distilled to remove the water.
+Stearic acid components usually consist of some palmitic acid; further purification can be done to get a high purity product.

-There are different manufacturing process depending on the grade of stearic acid required and the type of raw material.
-Tallow and Grease are the most common raw material used for the production of stearic acid.
-There are two main steps for the production of stearic acids.
+Different manufacturing processes depend on the grade of stearic acid and the type of raw material.
+Tallow and grease are the most common raw materials used for the production of stearic acid.

 Stearic Acid Applications

-Stearic acid candle grade is utilized in the production of candles because of its excellent properties such as hardening the wax and strength of the candle.
+The candle grade of this compound is utilized in the production of candles because of its excellent properties, such as hardening the wax and strength of the candle.
 Stearic acid exhibits properties of activator and thickener in the wax manufacturing process.
-It also has an impact on the melting point of the wax, improving the durability and consistency of the candle.
+It also impacts the melting point of the wax, improving the durability and consistency of the candle.

-Stearic Acid rubber grade is used in vulcanization of surfactants, making plasticizers, softeners, water proofing agents, PVC additives etc. It is used in making tires.
-It acts as stock lubricant enabling easy mold flow and release during extrusion.
+The rubber grade is used in the vulcanization of surfactants, making plasticizers, softeners, waterproofing agents, PVC additives, etc. It is used in making tires.
+It acts as a stock lubricant enabling easy mold flow and release during extrusion.

 Other Stearic Acid Applications

-In the ceramic industry, Stearic acid is a common lubricant in the injection molding and pressing of ceramic powders.
-It is used in the manufacture of lead acid batteries as a negative plate additive.
+Stearic acid is a common lubricant in the injection molding and pressing of ceramic powders in the ceramic industry.
+It is used in the manufacture of lead-acid batteries as a negative plate additive.